pcornier/TIC80-boilerplate/README.md

 There's a small demo project there: https://github.com/pcornier/tic80-mini-platformer

-On Android, I recommand the two apps Termux and DroidEdit.
+On Android, I recommend the two apps Termux and DroidEdit.
 Termux will provide you with the two linux commands `make`and `csplit`.
 DroidEdit is a nice little code editor that can connect Termux through ssh in order to trigger the `make` command remotely!